ObjectStackObjectStack

 3. The server auto-detects what you need: ObjectQL engine → InMemory driver → Hono HTTP server → REST API at /api/v1/task.

-app-crm — Enterprise Scale
+HotCRM — Enterprise Scale (external repo)

 A production-grade CRM demonstrating every ObjectStack feature.
 Use this as a reference for building real enterprise apps.
+It lives in a dedicated repository so it can evolve independently of the framework.

 What's Inside